An Unfinished Affair: Plot

 In Tucson, Arizona, Alex Connor (Tim Matheson) is a college teacher whose wife Cynthia (Leigh Taylor-Young) is in remission from cancer.
 Sheila Hart (Jennie Garth), one of his art students, invites him to her apartment to see a painting of hers.
 He reluctantly goes with her, but then tells her the brief affair they had while he was struggling with Cynthia's illness is over.
 Sheila is heartbroken, and reveals that she expected Alex to marry her when Cynthia died.
 Alex returns several days later to retrieve a pornographic Japanese silk screen painting he had lent her.
 He was never supposed to have given it to her, and there will be legal repercussions if it's discovered.
-Sheila refuses to return it, saying he had given it to her as a gift.
-She tells him to leave and begins ignoring his calls.
+Sheila refuses to return it, saying he had given it to her as a gift, and tells him to leave, before beginning to ignore his calls.

 Alex has just gotten his adult son Rick (Peter Facinelli) a job at an art warehouse, where Alex works for his father-in-law and Rick's grandfather, Clayton (Michael Fairman).
 Rick is told to get back the missing silk screen, and Alex doesn't tell either of them that he knows who has it.
 Rick jokes with a coworker about a poster on the wall there of dogs playing Poker.
 Sheila meets Rick at a yoga class, and they go on a date.
 Rick explains to her that he used to have a violent temper.
 He once found his fiancee having an affair with his roommate, and he beat up his roommate.
 Alex had to step in and pay when the roommate sued Rick.
 As a result, Alex and Rick have a somewhat tense relationship.
 He feels like the black sheep in the family.
 Sheila explains that her mother is in a nursing home, and that she is a Canadian and does not have a green card.
 Having shared these secrets with each other, they kiss.

 Alex has been calling Sheila about the silk screen, and now her number is disconnected.
 After a romantic evening with his wife, he leaves and tries to sneak into Sheila's apartment, only to find that she has moved and the apartment is empty.
 Back at the warehouse, a detective who is an expert in stolen art has been brought on to find the silk screen.
 Alex again doesn't share that he knows where it is.